 • The Commonwealth Bank of Australia formed a partnership with Enormity to take the appeal all around Australia through financial assistance totalling $45K over 3 years.

 • Enormity travelled interstate to meet face to face with supporters and new schools to gain participation in a nationals effort help those that are homeless and in need.
-In its 20th year Enormity along with around 3500 young volunteers nationally, have received and distributed over 75,000 coats to the homeless and needy of Australia.
+Now in its 20th year Enormity, (along with around 3500 young volunteers nationally), have received and distributed around 99,200 coats to the homeless and needy of Australia and are hoping to reach the 100,000th coat this year, 2018.

 Enormity has also directly approached and received coat donations from: